quii/go-specs-greet/README.md

 ### Simplify main

-As before, we don't want `main` to have too much code inside it, which feels inconsistent with our other implementation.
+As before, we don't want `main` to have too much code inside it.
 We can move our new `GreetServer` into `adapters/grpcserver` as that's where it should live.
 In terms of cohesion, if we change the service definition, we want the "blast-radius" of change to be confined to that area of our code.

 ### Don't redial in our driver every time